 The bottom line is clear: brands invest in performance marketing as a way to drive sales and incrementality.
 Investing in a healthy marketing mix will yield such success, but keep in mind that small publishers, such as niche bloggers and influencers, are only a piece of that mix.
 Brands who spend their time, resources, and money efficiently across numerous channels are known to see their desired return in the performance space.

 Want to learn how to make bloggers and influencers work for your marketing?
-Reach out to Ignite OPM now!
+Reach out to Perform[cb] Agency now!